Zaatar and Parmesan Cheese Bread Rolls – a delightful savory brunch treat – with flaxseeds, healthy fats, fiber rich and a robust flavor!

-One packet fast acting dry yeast (or one tablespoon)
+- 1 packet dry yeast fast acting (or one tablespoon)

-4 to 4 ½ cups approx. flour (2 parts bread flour and 1 part white whole wheat flour)
+- 4 to 4½ cups flour approx (2 parts bread flour + 1 part white whole wheat flour)

 Sprinkle the yeast over warm milk.
 Then scatter the sugar on the top.
 Allow it to stand in a warm dark place for 10 to 15 minutes until the yeast bubbles up on the surface.